Temporary Traffic Management

 Factors that need to be considered include:

-- Type of event – i.e. is alcohol being sold
+• Type of event – i.e. is alcohol being sold?
+Are consents required.

-- Will entry and exit be all at one time or staggered
+• If entry and exit be all at once or staggered

 As a general guide Nelson City Council recommends that when numbers attending events at Trafalgar Park reach the thresholds stated below the associated mitigations are put in place, but every event is different, so it is important to discuss all options with your Traffic Management Planner to achieve the safest outcome: